soacy/RemoteAccessBot/README.md

 **Second:** Edit the token value *grabber.py* file to your discord bots token. *(you can also adjust the prefix too!)*

+- Should look something like this at the top: token = "YOUR_BOT_TOKEN_HERE", prefix = "."

 **Last Step:** Run the *setup.bat* file!
 That bacth file will insall all nessesary python packages and build your grabber into a exe for you!